Staal scores 2, Dubnyk hurt in Wild’s 3-0 win over Oilers

-ST. PAUL, Minn.
-(AP) — Eric Staal broke out of an early slump with two goals and an assist, and the Minnesota Wild beat the Edmonton Oilers 3-0 Tuesday night.
+Eric Staal broke out of an early slump with two goals and an assist and Brad Hunt also scored for the Wild, who lost forward Jordan Greenway in the first period and goalie Devan Dubnyk early in the second in a 3-0 victory over the Edmonton Oilers on Tuesday night.

-Brad Hunt also scored for the Wild, who may be without goaltender Devan Dubnyk for a while.
+“This team is trending in the right direction after falling on some hard times early.
+This is the team that we know we had and hopefully going forward this is what we put forth every night,” said Matt Dumba, who had an assist.

+Minnesota has won two straight games after losing five of its first six.

 Dubnyk was upended early in the second period after Minnesota’s Ryan Donato fell to the ice while battling the Oilers’ Brandon Manning.
 Dubnyk tried to leap over both sliding players, but fell hard on his backside and appeared to hit the back of his head on the ice.

 Playing his 300th game with the Wild, Dubnyk was checked by a trainer before exiting after making nine saves.
 Alex Stalock came on and finished with 16 saves.
+It’s the second time in franchise history two goalies appeared in a shutout.
+The other was Dubnyk and Darcy Kuemper on Dec.
+5, 2015, against Colorado.

+Boudreau hadn’t spoken to team trainers before his postgame interview, but is guessing Dubnyk will not practice Wednesday and likely won’t travel for Thursday’s game in Nashville.
+The coach is optimistic Greenway will be available.

+Greenway was crushed by Josh Archibald as he poked the puck back to Carson Soucy to set up Minnesota’ second goal.

+“Missing a couple of guys throughout the game, it says a lot for guys to step up and play big minutes,” Stalock said.

+The Oilers, shut out at Winnipeg on Sunday, have gone 152:38 without goal.
 Edmonton is 2-2-1 in its past five games after opening the season with five straight wins.

-The Oilers, shut out at Winnipeg on Sunday, have gone 148:23 without goal.
+“First time losing two in a row and first real game I thought we probably got outcompeted for most of the game, just on loose puck battles and stuff,” said Ryan Nugent-Hopkins, who hit the post on a power play moments after Stalock entered the game.

 After a five-point night last Wednesday against Philadelphia gave him 17 points in the first seven games, Connor McDavid has gone three straight without a point for the first time since Dec.
 29, 2017, to Jan.
 2, 2018.
 He finished with two shots on goal.